 The Best Foods to Feed Your Gut Bugs

 Researchers have found that these little buggers literally have a mind of their own.
 They are calling it the gut-brain axis because due to the enormous number of microbacteria that call your body “home,” they are able to influence your behavior.
 It’s true – these little buggers literally have a mind of their own!4

 Able to influence everything from your eating habits to your mood, these tiny bacteria are vital players in your health, so it is important to keep them under control.5 The best way to do that is to feed the “good” bugs what they love to eat like raw fruits, and vegetables while you starve the “bad” bugs of their favorite foods like sugar, fat, and processed carbohydrates.

 The Best Probiotic Foods to Add to Your Menu

 If you want to reduce your risk of health problems caused by a microbiome (bacterial) imbalance, it is important to consume more probiotic bacteria.
 They can be found in these foods.

-- Yogurt & Kefir.
 If you have ever heard the term “live active cultures,” it may be from the labels of these probiotic dairy foods.
-Deliciously creamy, and loaded with good strains of live probiotics, including lactobacillius acidophilus, these foods are the most popular, and versatile probiotic foods you can find!
+Deliciously creamy, and loaded with good strains of live probiotics, including Lactobacillus acidophilus, these foods are the most popular, and versatile probiotic foods you can find!
 Blend them into smoothies for a richer texture, add them to crunchy granola, or just eat them plain.